rogerturner/HTM-scheme/README.md

-The algorithms under ongoing development are R6RS libraries in HTM-scheme/HTM-scheme/algorithms, and are named with the path from HTM-scheme root, so can be imported to a top level program in the directory enclosing HTM-scheme. algorithms/htm_concept.ss includes brief notes on the main data structures used, which are aimed at minimising space requirements.
+The algorithms under ongoing development are R6RS libraries in HTM-scheme/HTM-scheme/algorithms, and are named with the path from HTM-scheme root, so can be imported to a top level program in the directory enclosing HTM-scheme.

 Archived standalone-spatial-pooler.ss and standalone-temporal-memory.ss are older self-contained Scheme top-level programs including (*obsolete*) library code, some tests, and hello_sp, sp_tutorial, and hello_tm examples.
 They do not depend on other libraries, so to try these just install [Racket](http://racket-lang.org) or [Chez Scheme](https://github.com/cisco/ChezScheme), Open file in [DrRacket](https://docs.racket-lang.org/drracket/interface-essentials.html), Run, then enter (hello-sp), (sp-tutorial), or (hello-tm) -- or in Chez Scheme: